 This article does not contain all the signs of Speed addiction.
 Understand that symptoms may vary depending on the individual’s characteristics and personal responses to it.

-In any case, if you sense anything abnormal, do not hesitate to talk an addiction counselor to get the best advice.
+In any case, if sensing anything abnormal, do not hesitate to talk an addiction counselor to get the best advice.

 Differentiating a Speed addiction from prescriptive use is essentially not an easy task.
-By that, it means you should not expect to pick an addiction-defining sign too quickly.
+By that, it means an individual should not expect to pick an addiction-defining sign too quickly.

 Nevertheless, keep a close eye on all the signs and continue monitoring them.
 Furthermore, know that only the signs are not enough to confirm an addiction because these signs may occur even when the drug is being used in proper doses.